 EP’s pulled from LP:

-“Twist And Shout” (7/12/63): “Twist And Shout”, “A Taste Of Honey”, “Do You Want To Know A Secret”, “There’s A Place”
+“Twist And Shout” (7/12/63): “Twist And Shout”, “A Taste Of Honey”, “Do You Want To Know A Secret”, “There’s A Place”.

-“The Beatles No. 1″ (11/1/63): ” I Saw Her Standing There”, “Misery”, “Anna (Go To Him)”, “Chains”
+“The Beatles No. 1″ (11/1/63): ” I Saw Her Standing There”, “Misery”, “Anna (Go To Him)”, “Chains”.

 The “Twist And Shout” EP was released four months after the LP.
 “The Beatles No.1”?
-This thing came out EIGHT MONTHS after the album!
-Well, wait.
-In between these two issues, Parlophone released “The Beatles Hits” EP (9/6/63).
+This thing came out EIGHT MONTHS after the album and that’s OK?!
+In between these two extended singles, Parlophone released “The Beatles Hits” EP (9/6/63).
 This extended single featured “From Me To You” and “Thank You Girl” in their SECOND UK appearance within 4 1/2 months, plus, “Please Please Me” and “Love Me Do…..each for a THIRD TIME.
-After all was said and done, between the two singles and two EP’s, TWELVE of the fourteen songs from this UK LP were made available on 7” discs.
+After all was said and done, between the two singles and two EP’s, TWELVE of the fourteen songs from the “Please Please Me” LP were made available on 7” discs.
 This is supposed to appease those with lower funds?
 Yeah, right.
-No greed there, guys! 🙄🙄🙄🙄
+No singles from albums and no greed there!

 Album: “With The Beatles” (11/22/63):

 Hooray!
 They got it right!
 The LP was released in time for all that glorious extra cash for Christmas ‘63, and, no singles are featured!
-But, wait……..

 EP’s pulled from LP: